 This is a full credit course that teaches students the benefits of leading an active and healthy lifestyle while specializing in the sport of basketball.
 In doing so, we use a 70/30 model of delivery which means 70% in class and 30% out of class practicum.
 During the 70% in class portion, students will be given the opportunity to participate in advanced skill development, sport specific training techniques, officiating, as well as offensive and defensive concepts and systems.
-They will also learn about topics including leadership, nutrition, fitness management, healthy relationships, and issues in sport.
-The 30% out of class practicum allows students the opportunity to develop and follow through on an activity plan.
-Students will participate in 1200 minutes of moderate to vigorous activity and 600 minutes of light activity during the semester.
+They will also learn about numerous health topics depending on their grade level (grade 11 or 12) The 30% out of class practicum allows students the opportunity to develop and follow through on an activity plan thathas been developed and revised throughout the course.
+Recommended for students who have played on a DMCI basketball team or those who want to pursue the game at a post-secondary level.